.50 BMG: Typical uses

 The primary military use of this round is in the M2 Browning machine gun and anti-materiel rifles such as the Barrett M82.

 The U.S. Coast Guard uses .50 BMG rifles onboard armed helicopters to disable the engines on boats during interdictions.
-Similarly, .50 BMG weapons have attracted attention from law enforcement agencies; they have been adopted by the New York City Police Department as well as the Pittsburgh Police.
+Similarly, .50 BMG weapons have attracted attention from law enforcement agencies; they have been adopted by the New York City Police Department and the Pittsburgh Police.
 A .50 BMG round can effectively disable a vehicle when fired into the engine block.
 A .50 BMG round will penetrate most commercial brick walls and concrete cinder blocks.

 The .50 BMG round was used as a sniper round as early as the Korean War.
-The former record for a confirmed long-distance kill was set by U.S. Marine sniper Carlos Hathcock in 1967 during the Vietnam War, at a distance of 2090 meters; Hathcock used the .50 BMG in an M2 machine gun equipped with a telescopic sight.
-This weapon was used by other snipers, and eventually purpose-built sniper rifles were developed specifically for this round.
+Several world records for the longest confirmed kills were set with the .50 BMG.
+Eventually, purpose-built sniper rifles were developed specifically for this round.

-In June 2017, a McMillan TAC-50 was used by a sniper with Canada's Joint Task Force 2 to kill an Islamic State insurgent in Iraq, setting the new world record for the longest confirmed kill shot in military history at 3540 meters.
-Before that, a British sniper in Afghanistan held the record at 2,475 meters using an Accuracy International AWM L115A3 long-range rifle chambered for .338 Lapua Magnum (8.58×70 mm) rounds.

 In addition to long-range and anti-materiel, the U.S. military uses .50 BMG weapons to detonate unexploded ordnance from a safe distance.
 It can disable most unarmored and lightly armored vehicles.

 Some civilians use .50 caliber rifles for long-range target shooting: the US-based Fifty Caliber Shooters Association holds .50 BMG shooting matches.